serdarM/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 *by Serdar Muslu*

-For this assignment, we will be performing an exploratory analysis on "activity monitoring data" provided on the course web site, also as part of the repository shared as part of the assignment.
+For this assignment, we will be performing an exploratory analysis on "activity monitoring data" provided on the course web site, and also as part of the repository shared as part of the assignment.
 The analysis is driven by the questions presented on the "Peer Assessment 1" readme document.

 ## 1. Loading and preprocessing the data